istio/istio.io/_docs/tutorial/03-run-bookinfo-with-kubernetes.md

 ---
 title: Run Bookinfo with Kubernetes
-overview: Deploy Bookinfo application that uses the ratings microservice in Kubernetes.
+overview: Deploy the Bookinfo application that uses the ratings microservice in Kubernetes.

 order: 03